Virbac India

 Always consult your veterinarian before making medical decisions for your pet.

-What is there in Contraceptive Implant?
+What is there in the Contraceptive Implant?

 What does the implant look like?